krishdu/Learn-With-Fun/README.md

     + otherwise put the value and show the dialog/modal

 ```
-Phase 5 : add random funny gif imgage on the pop-up
+Phase 5 : fetch data from API
 ```
++ make API request using fetch asynchronous method
++ if this will get the expected data, then display it as pop-up